jmurty/xml4h/docs/builder.rst

     >>> root_b = xml4h.build('RootElement')

-The function returns an :class:`xml4h.builder.Builder` object that represents the *RootElement* and allows you to manipulate this element's attributes or to add child elements.
+The function returns a :class:`~xml4h.builder.Builder` object that represents the *RootElement* and allows you to manipulate this element's attributes or to add child elements.